ruvnet/SynthLang/proxy/README.md

 # SynthLang Proxy

-Turns out MCPs aren't the best way to do it.
+Synthlang Proxy turns any existing LLM app (OpenAi v1/Endpoint) or Coder (Cursor etc) into an agentic, hyper-optimized, self-evolving system and it's 95%+ cheaper, without any rebuild.

-If you've already built—or are using—any application that talks to an LLM, whether it's OpenAI, OpenRouter, Together, DeepSeek, or a local endpoint that mimics the OpenAI API, you can now instantly give it agentic capabilities without touching your existing app logic.
-That's what SynthLang Proxy does.
-It's a high-speed, drop-in middleware that plugs into the /v1/chat/completions endpoint and transforms static LLM apps into dynamic, self-optimizing systems.
+If you’ve already built-or are using-any application that talks to an LLM, whether it’s OpenAI, OpenRouter, Together, DeepSeek, or a local endpoint that mimics the OpenAI API, you can now instantly give it agentic capabilities without even touching your existing app logic.

+That’s what SynthLang Proxy does.
+It’s a high-speed, drop-in middleware that plugs into the /v1/chat/completions endpoint and transforms static LLM apps into dynamic, self-optimizing systems.

-Right out of the box, SynthLang adds support for agents, tools, hard guardrails, prompt compression, and self-learning behavior.
-It reads special inline instructions—like #tool_summarize or #agent_research—and dynamically routes them to the right logic, model, or workflow.
-You can switch models, trigger background tasks, enforce safety checks, and expand capabilities—all from a single prompt, with no changes to the client.
+Right out of the box, SynthLang adds support for agents, tools, hard guardrails, prompt compression, and adaptive behavior that learns and improves over time.
+Using existing LLM interfaces like Cursor, Cline or even Slack or Teams, it reads special inline instructions, like #tool_summarize or #agent_research and dynamically routes them to the right logic, model, or workflow.
+You can switch models by type /model_name , trigger background tasks #deep_reaeach, enforce safety checks, and expand capabilities, all from a single prompt, with no changes to the client.

+Nearly every LLM app already relies on some variant of the OpenAI API.
+By intercepting those requests directly, SynthLang Proxy lets you embed logic in plain text that dynamically unlocks new functionality.
+With just a few tokens, you can make any application smarter, safer, and more capable without modifying its underlying design.

-It also includes SynthLang, a symbolic compression layer that uses structured abstractions based on ancient languages like Greek, Arabic, and Mandarin to reduce prompt size.
-Paired with gzip and token pruning, you can cut token usage by up to 99%, saving cost and improving latency.
-Over time, SynthLang learns from how it's used, optimizing its behavior to better match each app or use case.
+It also includes SynthLang, a symbolic and semantic compression layer that uses structured abstractions based on languages like Greek, Arabic, and Mandarin to reduce prompt size while preserving meaning.

+Paired with gzip compression, token pruning, semantic caching to store and retrieve responses based on meaning, and built-in vector search for fast semantic lookup across files and documents, you can cut token usage by up to 99%, saving cost and improving latency.

+This means if a user asks a question similar to something previously answered, or if the system generated code earlier for a related task, it can instantly reuse that result locally without making another LLM request.
+Faster, more efficient, and significantly cheaper.
+Over time, SynthLang refines its compression patterns to better match your domain and tasks.

-This turns any legacy LLM application into an agentic, hyper-optimized, self-evolving system—without rebuilding it.
-Whether you're running a chatbot, coding assistant, research agent, or enterprise automation tool, SynthLang brings modern agentic capabilities into your existing flow.
+This turns any legacy LLM application into an **agentic, hyper-optimized, self-evolving system, **without rebuilding it.
+Whether you’re running a chatbot, coding assistant, research agent, or enterprise automation tool, SynthLang brings modern agentic capabilities into your existing flow.

-I've bundled it with a simple CLI and a FastAPI backend you can deploy serverlessly or run on your cloud of choice.
-Install it with pip install spark-proxy, and you're ready to go.
-There's also a built-in benchmarking tool for testing and tuning performance across different models and application types—it's all integrated, fast, and easy to use.
+I’ve bundled it with a simple CLI and a FastAPI backend you can deploy serverlessly or run on your cloud of choice.
+Install it with pip install spark-proxy, and you’re ready to go.
+There’s also a built-in benchmarking tool that I use to test and optimize the system against different models and application types, it’s all integrated, fast, and easy to use.

 This is SynthLang Proxy.